Alluxio/alluxio/docs/en/Troubleshooting.md

 ---
 layout: global
-title: Tips to Diagnose Issues
+title: Troubleshooting
-group: Resources
+group: Other
-priority: 4
+priority: 0
 ---

+TODO(Feng): Review existing content and add new content for common problems we've seen

 * Table of Contents
 {:toc}